 Uttar Pradesh Cabinet Minister Kamala Rani Varun dies due to coronavirus

 Lucknow, July 02: Uttar Pradesh Cabinet Minister Kamala Rani Varun passed away due to coronavirus in Lucknow.
 Rani Varun was receving treatment for COVID19 at a hospital in Lucknow.
-She was 62.
+The 62-year-old minister for Technical Education succumbed to COVID-19 at the Sanjay Gandhi Postgraduate Institute of Medical Sciences in Lucknow.

 Chief Minister Yogi Adityanath's today's visit to Ayodhya, to review preparations for Ram Temple foundation laying ceremony, stands cancelled.